microsoft/EdgeML/README.md

  - **Bonsai**: Strong and shallow non-linear tree based classifier.
  - **ProtoNN**: **Proto**type based k-nearest neighbors (k**NN**) classifier.
  - **EMI-RNN**: Training routine to recover the critical signature from time series data for faster and accurate RNN predictions.
+ - **S-RNN**: A meta-architecture for training RNNs that can be applied to streaming data.
  - **FastRNN & FastGRNN - FastCells**: **F**ast, **A**ccurate, **S**table and **T**iny (**G**ated) RNN cells.

 These algorithms can train models for classical supervised learning problems